Engy812/WeRateDogs_project/README.md

 ### 3) Image Predictions File

 ran every image in the WeRateDogs Twitter archive through a neural network that can classify breeds of dogs*.
 The results: a table full of image predictions (the top three only) alongside each tweet ID, image URL, and the image number that corresponded to the most confident prediction (numbered 1 to 4 since tweets can have up to four images).

+## Note
+complete this project to pass data analysis profesional track certificate by udacity, and this is the link of certificate https://confirm.udacity.com/X7GMCM5H .